How To Choose A Coach In 8 Steps

 6. Investigate their content/messaging

-I have a rule that I don't hop on a call with someone until I've read at least 3 pieces of their content and seen some video of them to gauge what they're about and how they conduct business.
+I have a rule that I do not get on a call with someone until I have read at least three pieces of their content and watched some of their videos to understand what they are about and how they conduct business.

 7. The lunch test

-One way I asses whether to take someone on as client or not is by asking myself "If this person didn't pay me anything and I wouldn't solve their mindset problems, would we still enjoy going out to lunch with each other?"
+One way I assess whether to take someone on as a client is by asking myself, ‘If this person did not pay me anything and I did not solve their mindset problems, would we still enjoy going out to lunch together?’

-That simple question helps me clarify if we'll be a good fit as far as values and ethics and if I'll want to play a "long term game" with them.
+That simple question helps me get clear on whether we are a good fit in terms of values and ethics, and whether I would want to play a long-term game with them.

 8. I ask them what their values are